raj114/kong_rate-limiting_advanced/README.md

 	* First go to that folder where is your pluging code like cd /your_path_of_plugin_folder

-	* we'll generate a template for the rockspec using luarocks. luarocks is the package manager for the Lua programming lanague.
+	* Generate a template for the rockspec using luarocks. luarocks is the package manager for the Lua programming lanague.
 	  It comes with Kong.
 Packages and libraries managed by luarocks are referred to as "rocks" in Lua.
-In this case, our rockspec file is a document detailing what our plugin is, including where the repository is located, and what dependencies the plugin needs to run.
+In this case, the rockspec file is a document detailing what our plugin is, including where the repository is located, and what dependencies the plugin needs to run.
 	  Run the following commands to generate a template file